vishwas1234567/mslearn-ai900/instructions/00-run-batch.md

 ![Visual Studio Code Icon](./images/vscode.jpg)

 3. When it opens, you should see the MSLEARN-AI900 project on the left-hand panel.
-This file contains the labs for the course.
+This folder contains the labs for the course.